mjon/WildCounts/_count/gear/gear-up-intro.md

 ### A better microphone with wind protection

-I also carry a small microphone with a wind protector (a [RØDE microvideo](https://www.rode.com/microphones/videomicro)), which I can plug into my iPhone to get better quality audio recordings of species singing and calling.
+I also carry a small microphone with a wind protector (a [R&Oslash;DE microvideo](https://www.rode.com/microphones/videomicro)), which I can plug into my iPhone to get better quality audio recordings of species singing and calling.
 I use that when I run to get better quality audio notes, especially when it’s windy (and Christchurch is often windy).
 That improves the accuracy of the voice transcription later and allows me to get higher quality recordings of animals singing and calling.

 ### Bags and vials for collecting